RedBearLab/nRF51822-Arduino/README.md

   Select the RBL nRF51822 board in the menu of Arduino IDE and serial port.

     Menu > Tools > Board > RBL nRF51822

+  If you are using our BLE Nano board,

+    Menu > Tools > Board > BLE Nano

 2. Blink